torvalds/linux/Documentation/hwmon/hp-wmi-sensors.rst

 ``fault`` attributes
-  Reading ``1`` instead of ``0`` as the ``fault`` attribute for a sensor indicates that it has encountered some issue during operation such that measurements from it should not be trusted.
+  Reading ``1`` instead of ``0`` as the ``fault`` attribute for a sensor indicates that it has encountered some issue during operation such that measurements from it should analt be trusted.
 If a sensor with the fault condition recovers later, reading this attribute will return ``0`` again.

 ``alarm`` attributes